 He is also the one who makes a way when there seems to be none.
 He is the one who makes things right at lodges, makes sure that you have the right kind of food if you are a vegan or vegetarian, and teaches you to eat Mangoes, Jackfruit African style.

 He is also the one who will introduce you to some of the genuinely Ugandan things such as Waragi, the local Gin with local history, Banana Beer, or Wine.
 Most of all, he looks out for your well-being and safety.
 People are concerned about staying safe in Uganda or Rwanda, no matter their orientation.
 There is no safer place to be than in the African Bush on Safari.

 Your Well-being and Comfort are our focus while you on Safari with us.

 Are Safaris Safe for Gay and Lesbian Travelers:

 Safaris are the safest place to be in Africa, and so it is in Uganda and Rwanda.
 Even if there was a major riot in Kigali or Kampala, the towns were ablaze.
 There would be no safer place to be for you than on a Safari.

-Parks are like a safe place, places of security and safety for travelers.
+Parks are like safe places, places of security and safety for travelers.
 Our Tour Guide, the lodges, park rangers, tourist police, and others are all committed to your protection.

-Tourism is vital to both Uganda and Rwanda and one of the top income earners in both countries.
-There is a strong commitment by both countries to protect tourists no matter gay or straight.
+Tourism is vital to both Uganda and Rwanda and is one of the top income earners in both countries.
+Both countries have a strong commitment to protecting tourists no matter gay or straight.

 LGBTQI+ Travelers on Safari are safe and secure.
 No LGBTQII+ Traveler with us has ever had any issues.